iiicebearrr/pydantic-tools/README.md

 - `locale_strict`: Whether to raise an error when the locale is not found, default is `False`.

 - `translations`: If specified, the error messages will be translated according to the given dict instead of the locale config.
-The dict should be like `{"en": {"value_error.missing": "Missing"}}`.
+The dict should be like `{"value_error.missing": "Missing"}`.
 One of `locale` and `translations` should be specified, do not set both of them.

 - `extra_translations`: If specified, an extra dict will be merged into the default translations.
 The dict should be like `{"value_error.missing": "some msg"}`.